SAFCSP-Team/c-sharp-oop/README.md

 # Objective
-By the end of this course, you will able to,
+By the end of this course, you will be able to,

 - Understand the fundamentals of Object-Oriented Programming (OOP).
 - Learn how to create and manage classes and objects.